telerik/blazor-docs/components/chart/date-axis.md

 ### Labels Format

 Each base unit has a default format for the date it displays.
-If you want to change it, use the `Format` property under the `TelerikChartCategoryAxisLabels` tag of the category axis.
+If you want to change it, use the `Format` property under the `ChartCategoryAxisLabels` tag of the category axis.

 >caption Steps set to weeks, changed weeks start day to Monday and non-default label format